Elisha Mitchell: Honors

 On August 18, 1888, University of North Carolina Alumni erected an obelisk memorializing him at his grave site atop Mt.
 Mitchell.
 On January 1, 1915, high winds destroyed the monument.
 It was replaced 13 years later by the funeral cairn and plaque currently marking his tomb.
 "University" is misspelled on the plaque.

 Mitchell County, North Carolina, is named after him.
-Mount Mitchell, however, is not within the boundaries of Mitchell County, but in neighbouring Yancey County.
+Mount Mitchell, however, is not within the boundaries of Mitchell County, but in neighboring Yancey County.

+Family

+Mitchell married Maria Sybil North from Connecticut and they had seven children.
+His daughter Margaret served as President of Oxford Female Academy in N.C., while his daughter Eliza served as president of Concord Female College in N.C.